 Notes on the Geography of Egypt: Medinet Habu

 The Temple of Hatshepsut is the icon of the West Bank of the Nile at Thebes, but there's more for the visitor to see and learn here at Medinet Habu, the memorial temple of Ramesses III.
 The name Medinet Habu, or City of Habu, refers almost accidentally to an architect of the 18th Dynasty named Amenhetep, son of Habu, whose own temple lies to the north.
-Just as the temples at Luxor and Karnak were known by other names in antiquity, the site of Medinet Habu was built, with vast prolixity, as the Mansion of Millions of Years of the King of Upper and Lower Egypt User-Ma'at-Ra-Mery-Amun in the Estate of Amun on the West of Thebes.
+Just as the temples at Luxor and Karnak were known by other names in antiquity, the site of Medinet Habu was known, elaborately, as "the Mansion of Millions of Years of the King of Upper and Lower Egypt User-Ma'at-Ra-Mery-Amun in the Estate of Amun on the West of Thebes."
 You can see the appeal of Medinet Habu.

 To get there, we cross the Nile on one of the frequent ferries.

 On the west side of the river, an old Persian Wheel has been put to better use as a revenue-earning photo-op.

 In the distance, cliffs border the Nile Valley; in the foreground the Colossi of Memnon represent Amenophis II, of the 18th dynasty.